neumino/neumino.github.io/movies.md

 ### Spenser Confidential
-*Released on 2020-03-06, vote average 10*
+*Released on 2020-03-06, vote average 7.3*

-Spenser — an ex-cop better known for making trouble than solving it — just got out of prison and is leaving Boston for good.
-But first he gets roped into helping his old boxing coach and mentor Henry, with a promising amateur.
-That&#39;s Hawk, a brash, no-nonsense MMA fighter convinced he&#39;ll be a tougher opponent than Spenser ever was.
-When two of Spenser&#39;s former colleagues turn up murdered, he recruits Hawk and his foul-mouthed ex-girlfriend Cissy, to help him investigate and bring the culprits to justice.
+Spenser, a former Boston patrolman who just got out from prison, teams up with Hawk, an aspiring fighter, to unravel the truth behind the death of two police officers.

 <iframe id="player"
 	type="text/html"